yzliu01/coding_session/Bayesian_inplementation_Stairway_Plot.md

 The Stairway Plot framework (v1 & v2) estimates population size changes through time using the site frequency spectrum (SFS). \
-The original method was frequentist, because it uses maximum likelihood estimation and bootstrap (resampling SNPs) to measure uncertainty.
+The original method was frequentist, because it uses maximum likelihood estimation and bootstrap (resampling SNPs) to measure uncertainty.\
+It tries demographic models with different numbers of change points (stairs), then picks the one minimizing a penalized likelihood (e.g., AIC-like criterion).

 _Its CI shows where 95% of those fits fall._ \
-_It cannot say “there’s a 95% chance Ne is between these values”; it only says “if I repeated sampling._\
+_It cannot say “there’s a 95% chance Ne is between these values”, but it only says "if I repeated sampling"._\
 _It cannot incorporate prior information about demographic smoothness or expected changes._

 # Why test Bayesian models?